rust-lang/rust/src/doc/trpl/no-stdlib.md

 in the executable to call.
 Normally these functions are provided by the standard library, but without it you must define your own.

-The first of these three functions, `stack_exhausted`, is invoked whenever stack overflow is detected.
-This function has a number of restrictions about how it can be called and what it must do, but if the stack limit register is not being maintained then a thread always has an "infinite stack" and this function shouldn't get triggered.

-The second of these three functions, `eh_personality`, is used by the failure mechanisms of the compiler.
+The first of these two functions, `eh_personality`, is used by the failure mechanisms of the compiler.
 This is often mapped to GCC's personality function (see the
 [libstd implementation](../std/rt/unwind/index.html) for more information), but crates which do not trigger a panic can be assured that this function is never called.
-The final function, `panic_fmt`, is also used by the failure mechanisms of the compiler.
+The second function, `panic_fmt`, is also used by the failure mechanisms of the compiler.

 ## Using libcore